 - Dry surfaces in forests: The design and build of the semi-slick tires are apt in tackling the challenges of dry forest floors and sandy surfaces.
 The tread of a semi-slick tire has little to no lugs, and if they are present usually have a low profile on the tire surface.
 Raised logs of a modest height reside on the tire flanks.
 The rolling resistance is low on wet muddy surfaces.
 In such instances, the tires provide you with greater speed for a reduced grip.

-- For wet soft surfaces: For woody areas on wet surfaces, the go-to option would be an MTB tire.
-It should have more pronounced lugs on its tread and flanks.
+- For wet soft surfaces: For woody areas on wet surfaces, the go-to option would be tires that have more pronounced lugs on its tread and flanks.
 To achieve low rolling resistance, the proximity of the lug placements are kept close.
 Forest floors that are wet but not muddy need tires that have low rolling resistance and are coupled with flanks that have pronounced lugs.
 Lugs should be placed on the tire tread in a manner that provides adequate room for the mud to be released without being too far apart from each other.

 - Real mud munching tires: Real mud tires are slightly narrower than the typical standard.
 The narrow shape of the tire allows it to rip through mud easily.
 Pronounced lugs help in increasing grip quality in muddy conditions significantly.
 The disadvantage of a typical mud tire comes with its inability in performing efficiently at low pressure.
 The high rolling resistance of the tire means grip is less on dry surfaces.